 Despite the bad press Florida got regarding the Ms. Speronis case (which was often inaccurately reported by the media), it is legal to live off-grid in Florida.

 Here’s what happened in the Speronis case: A woman mainly living off-grid had her home condemned and was evicted.
-I say “mostly” because she was still using the city’s sewage disposal system.
+I say “mostly” because she still used the city’s sewage disposal system.
 Speronis took her case to court, and the judge ruled it wasn’t illegal to use off-grid solar and water.
-However, she was still using the local sewage system without paying for the costs.
-Since the jurisdiction (like most) had interconnected water and sewage, she wouldn’t be able to fully disconnect from the water utility unless she installed a septic tank or other approved sewage disposal method.
+However, she still used the local sewage system without paying for the costs.
+Since the jurisdiction (like most) had interconnected water and sewage, she couldn’t fully disconnect from the water utility unless she installed a septic tank or other approved sewage disposal method.
 (26)

 Off-grid solar is legal in Florida.
 You can have a completely off-grid solar system.
 If you choose a grid-tied system, you must have safety features if you want to use the system during a power outage.
 There is net metering in Florida for grid-tied solar systems.
 (27)

 Rainwater harvesting is legal and encouraged in Florida.
 Many municipalities even offer incentives and rebates for rainwater harvesting.
 As in the Speronis case, many municipalities have interconnected water and sewage.
 You must install a septic tank or other waste disposal system to stop paying for the water utilities.

 Compost toilets are legal in Florida but must be approved by the NSF.
 The law about pit privies is much stricter: “Sanitary pit privy – shall not be permitted except at remote locations where electrical service is unavailable.
 In no case shall such installations be permitted for permanent residences.”
 (29)